The Early Diagnosis Campaign: Sometimes it's PH

 Goal: Reduce the time from symptom onset to accurate diagnosis of pulmonary hypertension by right heart catheterization

-Sometimes it's PH is a bold multi-year initiative by the Pulmonary Hypertension Association (PHA) to reduce the time from the onset of symptoms to diagnosis of PH.
+The Early Diagnosis Campaign is a bold multi-year initiative by the Pulmonary Hypertension Association (PHA) to reduce the time from the onset of symptoms to diagnosis of PH.
 PHA is mobilizing to change aspects of medical practice so that more patients may gain access to the twelve treatments and the many specialty care centers that have become available in the U.S. before the disease progresses to advanced stages.

 The twelve pulmonary hypertension treatments available in the U.S. have all been developed since 1996.
 PH has as many or more treatments than all but two of the 7,000 identified rare diseases.
 Yet over the past 20 years there has been no reduction in the time from symptom onset to diagnosis.
 With missed or late diagnosis, patients lose the opportunity for effective treatment and for a better chance of survival.